AFKFromKeyboard/SnakeNN/README.md

 - Each generation generates a number of snakes (300, 500, etc)
 - The 10 best are selected to be replicated for the next generation
-- Mutations can occur whenever during the generation of a snake: **every new weight has a change to mutate**.
+- Mutations can occur at any time during the generation of each snake: **each new weight has a chance of mutating**.

 These parameters can be changed at the top of the script.